trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

 		generateMesh(p)

 The mesh will be stored in `<folder>` with the name `<projectName>.mesh`.
 The control file will also be saved in that folder with the name `<projectName>.control`, which you can read in again later and modify, remesh, etc. The function will print grid information, and will plot the grid as in the figure above, if a plot is otherwise visible.
-If not, it can always be plotted with the `plotProject` command.
+If not, it can always be plotted with the `plotProject!` command.

 ## HQMTool API